imAlric/imAlric/README.md

 #### About Me 🤓

 Hey!
 I'm Alric!
-I have 18 years and I'm a brazilian back-end developer that is learning a lot of stuff right now.
+I have 18 years and I'm a brazilian back-end developer that is learning a lot of stuff right now, trying to be full-stack.
 Besides coding, I really enjoy playing video-games and listening to music!

 <br />